Relevant for: GUI tests and components

 Use regular expressions in function libraries to identify property values based on conditions or patterns you define.
 For details, see Regular expressions.

 View or modify the values that are stored with your test or component in the Object Properties or Object Repository window.
-For details, see Maintain test objects in object repositories.
+For details, see Maintain test objects in an object repository.

 View the current values of any visible object using the Properties tab of the Object Spy.
 For details, see Use the Object Spy.